Graywing13/botpourri-music/README.md

 - sonarlint security hotspot handler, look into.
 - ytld-core
 - read google sheets cells
-- refactor connection in play.js; it's a huge mess lol.
+- refactor connection in play.js; it's a huge mess lol. namely if the connection already exists, don't try to form a new one.
+- be able to read JSON maybe? so I can store list_library folder in JSON and call playlists that way.

 Low priority <br>
 - b.giverole is scuffed.